marcusgia2505/classsExGameInstructions/docs/Elements.rst

 The automatic start button allows you to start stages when subjects finished the previous stage.
 With this feature, they can move through the game autonomously.

-.. important:: With an automatic start, classEx runs a script which is executed every 5 seconds to push finished participants forward.
-This only works if the lecture mode is open.
-If the lecture mode is not open, participants are not forwarded.

 mode
 	The mode can be set to: